vekkt0r/vekkt0r.github.io/_posts/articles/2015-01-30-novatouch-tkk-reverse-engineering-part-2.md

 After spending some time in IDA identifying possible functions I got an overall picture of the program flow.
-Starting out with finding all the IO port manipulation instructions and going from there made things a lot easier (using the IO definitions I found out from the hardware analysis).
+Starting out with finding all the IO port manipulation instructions and going from there made things a lot easier (using the IO pin definitions I found out from the hardware analysis).

 I also used the source code of the Texas Instruments